 The Ingredients

 - Frozen Blueberries.
-The star of the show!
+While there are a handful of important blueberry smoothie ingredients, these are the star of the show!

 - Rolled Oats.
 Oats give the smoothie body, make it more filling, and add a subtle “crust” vibe.
 (For another oat-packed option, check out this Oatmeal Smoothie!)